 "The teacher has been gracious and has encouraged the students to become thoroughly acquainted with the subject material.
 She does a good job of covering all the required information, and also getting the students to think about the questions that are a little deeper than just 'facts.'"

-Barb has three sons: ages 22, 21, and 7.
-Her first round of homeschooling began 17 years ago.
+Barb has three sons: ages 23, 22, and 8.
+Her first round of homeschooling began 18 years ago.
 While it is all too quickly winding down, she is looking forward with excitement to a second round of home education with her youngest.
 With Barb’s background as a Bible teacher with a BA degree in Bible and Bible Teaching from Columbia International University, there was no question that Tapestry, with its strong commitment to teaching God’s story to the next generation, would become her choice for the backbone of their homeschooling.
-In fact, Tapestry became a family favorite eleven years ago and she has been teaching and leading Tapestry virtual co-ops for ten years.
+In fact, Tapestry became a family favorite twelve years ago and she has been teaching and leading Tapestry virtual co-ops for eleven years.
 With the opening of the Lampstand Learning Center, she is thrilled to be able to offer the experience that has enriched her family's education to other families.
-Barb currently resides in Florida with her husband of 25 years and their sons.
+Barb currently resides in Florida with her husband of 26 years and their sons.

-Teresa Burger is the wife of a career Marine Corps officer and is currently living in Virginia with their three children (ages 18, 16, and 13).
+Teresa Burger is the wife of a career Marine Corps officer and is currently living in Virginia with their three children (ages 19, 17, and 14).
 As a military wife, she has made her home in 10 different states (so far), with each child being born in a different location.
 She has taught in a variety of settings and recently enjoyed the blessings of Virtual Co-Op.
 Mrs. Burger earned her B.A. in Early Childhood Development and an M.A. in Human Development after the birth of her third child in 2001.
-Teresa has been homeschooling for twelve years and using Tapestry of Grace for the past seven years.
+Teresa has been homeschooling for thirteen years and using Tapestry of Grace for the past eight years.
 Teresa is very excited to begin her third year with Lampstand Learning Center and is looking forward to learning and growing alongside her students.

 Juli Dalton holds a Bachelor of Arts in History, with a minor in English, from Texas A&M University.
 She also holds a Secondary Teacher's Certificate in the same two fields.
 During the 2005-2006 school year, Juli was fortunate to be able to spend a year apprenticing with Andrew Kern in The Lost Tools of Writing.
 For 20 years, Juli homeschooled her four children: one graduated from Texas A&M in 2009, one just returned from Afghanistan this past fall, and one is currently enrolled at Texas A&M. In addition, she taught Rhetoric history and Rhetoric literature in a Tapestry of Grace co-op for eight years, from 2003-2011.
 From 2004-2006, Juli also taught History and Language Arts part-time at Covenant Academy, a Classical Christian school, and in 2006-2007, taught writing and grammar there, while helping to develop Covenant's Language Arts program.
 Juli spent the last seven years teaching PREP classes and other writing classes.
 In addition to her teaching, Juli also enjoys genealogy, traveling, reading, gardening, and computer gaming.
 She is excited to be teaching with Lampstand Learning Center this year.